 After ingesting data coming from several sources in the warehouse we can still identify their provenance.
-We support four levels of provenance: (a) at conceptual modeling level, (b) at URIs and values level, (c) at triple level, and (d) at query level.
+We support four levels of provenance: first, at conceptual modeling level, second, at URIs and values level, third, at triple level, and fourth, at query level.